 - Tingling in the neck and arms

 - Crepitus, or the audible sound of bone grinding against bone

 - Spontaneous joint lockage

 Treatment for osteoarthritis

 Although osteophytes in the spine will not heal themselves, most patients find that non-surgical, conservative treatments allow them to manage their symptoms effectively.
 Physical therapy, over-the-counter pain medication, mild stretching and massage are good methods with which to begin.
 Additionally, patients can alter their treatment plans to include physician-recommended prescription medication or anti-inflammatory steroid injections.
 If weeks or months of these treatments do not offer sufficient pain relief, surgery for osteophytes could become an option.

 How can Laser Spine Institute help?

 Many traditional surgeries aimed at combating osteoarthritis or lumbar, thoracic or cervical osteophytes are open spine operations.
 These surgeries are massively invasive and involve hospitalization, muscle trauma and the possibility of nerve damage.
 However, there are more effective alternatives — Laser Spine Institute offers minimally invasive procedures that target the source of your neck or back pain.
 Our surgical techniques allow for an outpatient procedure, which means you can find relief from neck or back pain as quickly as possible and experience a faster recovery than with traditional open spine surgery.
-Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute today for your MRI review to determine if you are a candidate for surgery.